 International criminal law professionals

-The Peace and Justice Initiative is a network of international criminal law professionals.
+The Peace and Justice Initiative (PJI) is a network of international criminal law professionals.
 Our legal, investigative and military experts have experience of working in the whole spectrum of international and mixed courts and tribunals.
+PJI is registered as an NGO under Dutch law and has charitable status (ANBI status).

 Our aim is to encourage the national adoption of laws under which crimes against humanity, genocide and war crimes can be prosecuted.
 Our ultimate goal is universal national implementation of the ICC Statute.